James-Z-Zhang00/book-review-server/README.md

 User without authentication can send http GET request to:
 - Get all books by `/` route
+- Get book by ISBN by `/isbn/:isbn` route
+- Get book by title by `/title/:title` route
+- Get book by author by `/author/:author` route

 ```js
 // Get the book list available in the shop